jaindheerain/Google_Interview_University/Java_Beginner_Questions/README.md

 #### 3. Each house also has an Address, of course.
 If you want to tell someone where the house is, you give them a card with the address written on it.
 That card is the object's Reference.
 #### 4. If you want to visit the house, you look at the address written on the card.
 This is called Dereferencing.
 ###### You can copy that reference as much as you like, but there's just one house -- you're just copying the card that has the address on it, not the house itself.
 Java methods are always pass-by-value, but the value could be an object's Reference

+# 4. what is a reference?
+A reference is what is used to describe the pointer to the memory location where the Object resides.